Zarnack/Zarnack/README.md

 ### Hi, I am Sebastian
-and I am an research scientist at Fraunhofer.
+and I am a research scientist at Fraunhofer.
 - 🌱 I’m currently improving my skillset in:
   - ROS 2
   - C++